In Search of Gold: Hiking the Chilkoot Trail

 For me, my Chilkoot Trail adventure began in Whitehorse, the capital city of the Yukon Territory, where I met our guides, Eliel and Fabric.
 Together we drove to Skagway, Alaska, the coastal town perched at the northern terminus of the Lynn Canal, the world’s largest fjord.
 Here, we took a quick stroll through the city and picked up my Chilkoot Trail permit at the National Parks trail office.
 Then, it was on to the one-time boomtown of Dyea— a quick ten minute drive from Skagway— where we made some final adjustments to our packs at the trailhead and set off onto the Chilkoot Trail hike.

-It was a beautiful day on the Chilkoot Trail, seventy degrees and not a cloud in the sky.
+It was a beautiful day on the Chilkoot Trail, 70 degrees Fahrenheit (21 degrees Celsius) and not a cloud in the sky.
 Right from the outset, I could tell that this trail was special.
 Our hike began under a canopy of lush coastal rainforest along the rushing Taiya River that paralleled the Chilkoot Trail.
 Suspension bridges, waterfalls and narrow plank boardwalks over swampy water were ever-present on our first morning.
 We soon reached Canyon City Camp where we broke for lunch amongst Gold Rush-Era building foundations, rusted-out restaurant stoves and an old boiler, reminding us of those who set camp here a century before.

 From here, we hiked up the side of a sweeping green valley and traversed sub-alpine forest through the ever-changing vista of sky-high mountains and spectacular hanging glaciers and eventually arrived in Pleasant Camp.
 Briefly, we rested here before our relatively flat hike to Sheep Camp, where we would sleep for the night.
 Sheep Camp was the last campground on the American side of the Chilkoot Trail and the perfect starting point for the ascent up the infamous Chilkoot Pass.